nharms-awi/MarMic-Git-Workshop-2024/workshop/02_Understanding Version Control.md

-- Explain the importance of version control in software development.
-- Highlight the problems it solves.

 # Introduction to Version Control Systems

 Have you ever worked on a project and saved multiple versions of the same file, such as "document.txt", "document_v2.txt", and "document_final.txt"?
 Or maybe you've lost a previous version of your work and wished you could go back to it?
 This is where version control systems (VCS) come in.